-Jack the adult male Satin Bowerbird
+An adult male Satin Bowerbird with beautiful dark blue plumage.

 Image: Alan Henderson

 Live footage streaming from the Forest Gallery at Melbourne Museum.

 From 18 June 2013, you might spot an unusual blue teapot among the array of blue things set out for the bowerbirds.
 This is an artwork made by Toby Ziegler for the exhibition ‘The Red Queen’ now showing at MONA – the Museum of Old and New Art in Hobart.
 Toby is curious to see how the Satin Bowerbirds respond to his ‘bower’ and its colourful decorations – and this response is streamed as a live video feed to MONA.
 His installation is entitled My vegetable love; Cultural exchange; and, as part of this exchange, we have lent one of the Forest Gallery's bowers for display at MONA.

 Our original web camera focuses on a section in the Forest Gallery that is frequented by many of the resident animals.
 If you're lucky, you'll see Errol dance in his bower.

 Who's who in the bower?

 The Satin Bowerbirds